emailsuite/smtp-server/README.md

 For DigitalOcean it can made by setting hostname
 Check PTR https://mxtoolbox.com/ReverseLookup.aspx

+Create A record on your domain that points to IP of your server

 Check that 25-th port is open: telnet outlook-com.olc.protection.outlook.com 25